CoolBeansProgramming/Predicting-Sale-Price-of-Homes-in-Iowa/README.md

-# Predicting the Sale Price of homes in Ames, Iowa.
+# Predicting the sale price of homes in Ames, Iowa.

 ## Machine Learning - Regression techinques